Eloy Jiménez Player Props: White Sox vs. Phillies

 Eloy Jiménez At The Plate

-- In four of eight games this season, Jimenez has had at least one hit, including one game with multiple hits.
+- Jimenez has picked up a hit in six games this season (60.0%), including one multi-hit game.

-- He has not hit a long ball in his eight games this season.
+- He has not gone deep in his 10 games this season.

-- In three games this year, Jimenez has picked up an RBI, with more than one RBI once.
+- Jimenez has driven in a run in three games this season (30.0%), including one multiple-RBI game.

-- He has scored in three of eight games so far this year.
+- He has scored in four games this year (40.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.